The Graduation Office evaluates transcripts and other educational records for the purpose of awarding degrees and certificates.

 Students will be notified by email when Diplomas and Certificates are available for student pick-up.

 Applications are received by the Graduation Office either in person, by U.S. Mail, or through the Graduation website.
-Priority application processing is October 15 for Spring/Summer graduates and April 15 for Fall/Intersession graduates.
+Priority application processing is September 6th for Spring/Summer graduates and February 14th for Fall graduates.
 Registered Nurses must submit applications by the end of the second term.
-There are no deadlines to apply for certificate programs.

 Make sure that the most recent official transcript has been received by AVC.
 Be sure to notate all schools attended on your graduation application.